 The monastery annexed to the church has been the home of prominent names in the history of religion and philosophy.
 It was the original seat of the University of Naples, where Thomas Aquinas, a former monk at San Domenico Maggiore, returned to teach theology in 1272.
 As well, the philosopher monk, Giordano Bruno, lived here before setting off on his wanderings as an itinerant teacher.The side of San Domenico Maggiore on the square is actually the front of the church, meaning that if you go in that entrance you come up next to the altar, itself.
 The main entrance, from the back, opens onto a courtyard within the monastery, itself, and is generally not open.

-who transformed it into one of the most important centers in
+transformed it into one of the most important centers in

 the city.
-Bounding the square are a
+Bounding the square are a number of prominent

-the early 14th century as a residence of nobility
+early 14th century as a residence of nobility connected

-connected with the move of the Angevin dynasty from
+with the move of the Angevin dynasty from Sicily to

 Naples.
-It passed into the hands of
+It passed into the hands of Petrucci in the

 On the other side of the square is the Palazzo Sangro di Sansevero (photo on left), built in the middle of the 16th century.
 The Palazzo was built in the second half of the 1500s at the behest of Paolo di Sangro.
 The simple facade was embellished in 1621 and is the one we see today.
 Over the ornate portals is the crest of the Sangro di Severo family.
 The most famous of the family is Raimondo di Sangro, Prince of Sansevero (1710-71), whose scientific and technological research earned him an excommunication and reputation for sorcery.

-those in Naples said to be haunted!
-In 1590, prince
+of those in Naples said to be haunted!
+In 1590, prince Carlo Gesualdo, famous

-there he killed his wife, Maria d’Avalos, and her
+he killed his wife, Maria d’Avalos, and her young lover,

 don Fabrizio Carafa.
-They say that
+They say that Gesualdo then killed

-Gesualdo then killed his own tiny son because of a
+his own tiny son because of a resemblance, real or

-says that the ghost of his murdered
+in 1613.
+Tradition says that the ghost of his murdered

 The famous chapel of Sansevero is off the square in back of the Palazzo, itself, and is more properly named the Chapel of Santa Maria della Pietà, or Pietatella.
 It dates back to 1590 when the Sansevero family had a private chapel built in what were then the gardens of the nearby family residence, the Palazzo Sansevero.
 Definitive form was given to the chapel by Raimondo di Sangro, famous Prince of Sansevero, whose patronage added the frescoes and sculpture, which would turn the chapel into a harmonious and integral manifestation of religious faith of the eighteenth century.
 Unique and world famous, of course, is the statue of the Veiled Christ (photo on left), sculpted by Giuseppe Sanmartino in 1753.